thingweb/thingweb/README.md

-# README #
+# thingweb #

-This README would normally document whatever steps are necessary to get your application up and running.
+Thingweb is an open source implementation of the WoT servient model of W3C's interest group on the web of things (W3C WoT IG).

 ### What is this repository for? ###

-* Quick summary
-* Version
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

-### How do I get set up? ###
+### Building ###

-* Summary of set up
-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
+* use maven to build and test.
-* Deployment instructions

 ### Contribution guidelines ###

+* just open a PR
-* Writing tests
+* Writing tests is mandatory
-* Code review
+* Code review will be
-* Other guidelines

 ### Who do I talk to? ###

-* Repo owner or admin
-* Other community or team contact
+* W3C WoT IG Members from Siemens